Dr. Tobias Baril 🧬

 The dynamic nature of TEs can also lead to differences in TE content between individuals from the same species.
 This enables us to explore the potential adaptive roles of TEs by comparing populations of the same species found, for example, in different environments.
 Further, we can also explore TE evolutionary dynamics in this system to understand how they have persisted in host genomes over long evolutionary timescales, particularly as TE insertions are often deleterious and considered genomic parasites.

-I am interested in exploring and characterising TE-host evolutionary dynamics across diverse species to understand the extent to which TEs are fundamental drivers of genome evolution.
+I am interested in exploring and characterising TE-host evolutionary dynamics across diverse species to evaluate the role of TEs as fundamental drivers of genome evolution.
 In essence, how important are TEs as a source of variation for their hosts?
-This can then be divided into smaller questions that form the basis of my research:
+This is then broken down into several core questions that form the basis of my research:

 Currently, I am using Zymoseptoria tritici as a model to investigate TE variation among populations, with the aim of determining the impact of TEs on the rapid adaptation of Z. tritici during its spread across the globe, including the emergence of resistant phenotypes and changes enabling the pathogen to cope with climate challenges.

-Beyond this, I am interested in the TE-host evolutionary dynamics that enable TEs to persist throughout evolution, including uncovering the factors that govern their success rates, linked to transposition activity, TE-host interactions, and subsequent impacts on host fitness.
-I adopt approaches on varying scales to investigate this, from population-level analyses to systematic kingdom-wide comparisons.
-My interests in this area include uncovering the life-history traits that influence TE activity and the frequency and success of horizontal TE transfer (HTT) as a mechanism of persistence.
+I am interested in the TE-host evolutionary dynamics that enable TEs to persist throughout evolution by characterising the factors that govern their success rates, including transposition activity, TE-host interactions, and subsequent impacts on host fitness.
+My interests in this area include uncovering the life-history traits that influence the TE landscape, the emergence and spread of adaptive TE insertions, and the frequency and success of horizontal TE transfer (HTT) as a mechanism of persistence.

 I am currently an SNSF postdoctoral fellow working with Prof. Daniel Croll in the Laboratory of Evolutionary Genetics at Université de Neuchâtel, Switzerland.
 I received my PhD in Evolutionary Genetics with Dr. Alex Hayward at the University of Exeter in 2022, where I was supported by the BBSRC SWBio Doctoral Training Partnership.